 This confident quip does understate the responsibility that comes with running a website.
 A glance over the Securing Debian manual will prove that quickly.
 Handling personal data and particularly the data of others should be taken seriously, and by reading and applying the techniques in this guide, you will solve three common security problems, those being:

-1. Preventing brute-force login attempts
+- Preventing brute-force login attempts

-2. Countering physical intrusion with strong encryption
+- Countering physical intrusion with strong encryption

-3. Protecting your own IP with a reverse proxy1
+- Protecting your own IP with a reverse proxy1

 Come along with me and set up your own encrypted data enclave!

-Acquire Hardware
+Acquire Hardware¶

-A VPS from a vendor like DigitalOcean 3 or Vultr is also a good option, reducing the upfront cost to zero and providing a huge networking advantage (you don’t need to mess with your router or ISP’s “smart” home networking app to make it available on the web.)
+A VPS from a vendor like DigitalOcean 3 or Vultr is also a great option, reducing the upfront cost to zero and providing a huge networking advantage (you don’t need to mess with your router or ISP’s “smart” home networking app to make it available on the web.)
 The disadvantage of a VPS is the cost. $6 a month for a shared core or two is the price of a sandwich4, and you’ll pay that much for power at home, but the system you can compose could easily be ten times more powerful and spacious (in terms of storage and memory.)

 In this programmer’s opinion, the sweet spot in terms of cost, power efficiency, ownership, ease of acquisition, and quality would be a 5-10 year old Lenovo ThinkCentre or Dell Optiplex tower.
 In the age of crazy memory prices, many of these towers are priced only slightly higher than the memory contained within if the sticks were to be sold separately.
 Ensure the motherboard has a TPM2 module, which is crucial to protecting your data.